plexoos/offline-hft/README.md

     cvs checkout -d star-offline-hft offline/hft

-The following submodules can be copied to your local StRoot but you may chose to link to them instead
+From the The following submodules can be copied to your local StRoot but you may chose to link to them instead

     mkdir StRoot